jlbdash/jlbdash/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ... fiddling, and researching how to make a Discord app
+- 🔭 I’m currently working on ... a React based DnD Helper to keep track of basic Dungeon Master needs
 - 🌱 I’m currently learning ...
 React and Node.JS
-- 💬 Ask me about ... databases and SQL
+- 💬 Ask me about ...
+SQL and JSON
 - 😄 Pronouns: ...
 She/ they